mnegus01/caskmodels/characterization_tests/advantg_py_inputs/README.txt

 	it doesn't already exist.
 Within this directory, the script will create sub-directories for each run (unique to a python input and runscript).
 ADVANTG outputs for a run will be located in these directories.

 	-MCNP geometry for the run will be copied to the run sub-directory for access by ADVANTG.
+(MCNP geometry file must be named "[geom].i")